drum1440/2019/README.md

     - keep reviewing your clipboard every 2 seconds
     - if it has changed append new clipboard data to file appendfile.txt
     - if your clipboard has 'stop' then program execution will stop
+    - you may need to install pyperclip via pip first:
+      - pip install pyperclip